sudo-victor/sudo-victor/README.md

 - 🔭 I’m currently working on **Devnology**

-- 🌱 I’m currently learning **Microservices, Architecture and Web3.0**
+- 🌱 I’m currently learning **Microservices, Architecture and Tests**

 - 👨‍💻 All of my projects are available at [victorsouto.com.br](https://victorsouto.com.br)